Uranium ore: Uranium

-Uranium has the highest atomic weight of the naturally occurring elements and is approximately 70% denser than lead, but not as dense as tungsten, gold, platinum, iridium, or osmium.
+Uranium has the highest atomic weight of the naturally occurring elements and is approximately 70% denser than lead, but it is not as dense as tungsten, gold, platinum, iridium, or osmium.
 It is always found combined with other elements.
 Along with all elements having atomic weights higher than that of iron, it is only naturally formed in supernova explosions.

 Uranium minerals

 The primary uranium ore mineral is uraninite (UO2) (previously known as pitchblende).
 A range of other uranium minerals can be found in various deposits.
 These include carnotite, tyuyamunite, torbernite and autunite.
 The davidite-brannerite-absite type uranium titanates, and the euxenite-fergusonite-samarskite group are other uranium minerals.

 A large variety of secondary uranium minerals are known, many of which are brilliantly coloured and fluorescent.
 The most common are gummite (a mixture of minerals), autunite (with calcium), saleeite (magnesium) and torbernite (with copper); and hydrated uranium silicates such as coffinite, uranophane (with calcium) and sklodowskite (magnesium).